SolidAlloy/GenericUnityObjects/README.md

 - WarriorStats`1.cs :heavy_check_mark:
 - WarriorStats.cs :x:

-This way you ensure that the plugin will not lose reference to the class and there will be no issues with instantiating your class if you rename the class later.
+This way you ensure that the plugin will not lose reference to the class and there will be no issues with instantiating your class if you decide to rename it later.

-Also, when renaming the class, it's recommended to rename the file first, and then the class itself.
+Also, when renaming a class, it's recommended to rename the file first, and then the class itself.